 BNG Bank is exposed to market risk and in particular to interest rate risk.
 Changes in the absolute level of interest rates, credit spreads included in interest rates (caused by the market perception of credit risk, liquidity risk or other risks) and changes between different types of interest rates may negatively affect BNG Bank's prospects, financial condition and results of operations by decreasing its interest income or decreasing demand for loans.
-In a period of changing interest rates (and higher and more volatile credit spreads), interest expense may increase at different rates than the interest earned on assets, Accordingly, changes in interest rates could decrease interest result, BNG Bank's primary source of revenue.
+In a period of changing interest rates (and higher and more volatile credit spreads), interest expense may increase at different rates than the interest earned on assets.
+Accordingly, changes in interest rates could decrease interest result, BNG Bank's primary source of revenue.
 In addition, an increase in interest rates (or credit spreads) may decrease the demand for loans.
 Changes in interest rates may negatively affect the value of BNG Bank's assets and its ability to realize gains or avoid losses from the sale of those assets, all of which also ultimately affect profit.
 BNG Bank's revenues and exposure to interest rate risk also depend on its ability to properly identify and mark-to-market changes in the value of financial instruments caused by changes in market prices, rates and spreads.
-The volatile market conditions over the past several years have resulted in significant changes in the value of marked-to-market assets.
-While BNG Bank recorded an (unrealised) positive market value adjustment in 2012, it recorded (unrealised) negative market value adjustments in 2010 and 2011 due to changes in credit and liquidity spreads.
-Changes in interest rates may also result in unrealised losses which may be required to be recognised in the income statement or in equity on the balance sheet.
+The volatile market conditions over the past several years have resulted in significant changes in the value of markedto-market assets.
+While BNG Bank recorded an (unrealised) positive market value adjustment in 2012, it recorded (unrealised) negative market value adjustments in 2011 and 2013 due to changes in credit and liquidity spreads.
+Changes in interest rates also resulted in unrealised losses in 2013 which were recognised in the income statement and in equity on the balance sheet.